virginia-tech-unmanned-systems-lab/DustSensorLab/README.md

 2. Save the script and rename it to main.py
 3. We will get the sensor values to a text file - download the file and check

+**Challenge: Mount the sensor to the drone then pull GPS and time stamp data **